 - Establish your goals and objectives, the success

-of you learning such as fear and blame - Review your performance and document your
+of truly learning lessons such as fear and blame - Review your performance and document your

 - Consider what you can do about the causes